 Scott McCain: Communication.
 It’s my number one goal now.
 I’ve convinced my mother and the foundation that they need to hire … We’ve got the two scientists that have done the content and the platform.
 So we’ve built the basement floor, we’ve built the first floor and second floor.
 We need to freaking put the top floor and the roof on this thing.
 And I believe that’s going to be done through communication.
 We have all the facts, we don’t need any more research.
 It’s all good, but we don’t need that.

 What we need to find ways to communicate better.
 And it could be an any forms of ways, whether it be corporate, public, private sponsorships, could be conferences like this.
 Could be getting more political people on-side.
 But we have to do a better job communicating our message.
 That’s what I’m passionate about.

-Early Learning Nation: The passion comes through, you’re doing the communicating even right now, and thank you.
+Early Learning Nation: The passion comes through.
+You’re doing the communicating even right now, and I thank you.
 Thank you for coming by our studio.